rgcgithub/regenie/docs/docs/options.md

 |`--exclude-setlist`  | STRING | Optional | Comma-separated list of variant sets to remove|
 |`--aaf-file`  | FILE | Optional | File with variant AAF to use when building masks (instead of AAF estimated from sample)|
 |`--mask-def`  | FILE | Required | File with mask definitions using the annotations defined in `--anno-file`|

+Note: multiple files can be specified for `--extract-sets/--exclude-sets` by using a comma-separated list.

 #### Annotation input files